 The Unknown Soldier (Le Soldat Inconnu)

-Every year, on the 11th November, Date of the Armistice, flowers are placed on the tomb of the “soldat inconnu” (Unknown Soldier) beneath the Arc de Triomphe in Paris and other war memorials.
+Every year, on the 11th November, flowers are placed on the tomb of the “soldat inconnu” (Unknown Soldier) beneath the Arc de Triomphe in Paris and other war memorials.
 Most shops are closed.

 The remains of a single French soldier slain on the battleﬁeld were buried on November 11, 1920, two years after the end of the ironically named ‘War to End All Wars’.
 His name is unknown but he represents and honours more than a million French soldiers who died during this conflict.

 To chose one ‘unknown’ soldier, 8 bodies of slain soldiers across France were unearthed with the permission of the families, placed in caskets and moved to Paris.
 Here, a local soldier, 21-year-old August Thin, whose father had died on the battlefield, and who himself had been gassed, picked out one of the caskets.